 Communication device errors

-- If your communication device is using a wire, make sure it is firmly connected.
+- If your communication device uses a wire, make sure it is firmly connected.

-- Make sure the proper drivers are installed and that no errors or conflicts are occurring with the driver and that the device is being detected.
+- Make sure the proper drivers are installed and that no errors or conflicts are occurring with the driver, and that the device is detected.

 - If your communication device requires settings, make sure they're correct.
-For example, a network card will require the proper IP, DNS, and Subnet settings to establish a connection with the network and be able to find its route to other network devices.
+For example, a network card requires the proper IP, DNS, and Subnet settings to establish a connection with the network, and be able to find its route to other network devices.

 Why do computers need communication devices?

 A computer can work fine without a communication device.
-However, for a computer to communicate with other computers they need a communication device.
-For example, for your computer to connect to the Internet to view this web page it needed a communication device.
-Without a communication device you'd have to use a sneaker net to transfer or share data between computers.
+However, for a computer to communicate with other computers, they need a communication device.
+For example, for your computer to connect to the Internet to view this web page, it needs a communication device.
+Without a communication device, you'd have to use a sneaker net to transfer or share data between computers.